Notes on the Geography of The Eastern United States: Washington, D.C.'s Height Limit

 Still, as this picture hints, the Cairo wasn't popular with its neighbors.
 That's an understatement, and it explains why Congress passed a Heights of Building Act in 1899, prohibiting private buildings in the District from rising above government buildings.
 The law was revised in 1910 to cap private buildings at a height no greater than 20 feet more than the width of the street they fronted.
 Nearly a century later, that law is still in force.
 It sounds a lot like the Paris of Baron Haussmann.

-One of the law's first victims was Scheider himself.
-Here's his Iowa apartment building of 1900, truncated in comparison to its nearby predecessor.
+One of the law's first targets was Schneider's Iowa apartment building of 1900, truncated in comparison to its nearby predecessor.

 Schneider seems to have been demoralized.
 He could do things so much more opulent than this!
 He already had.